pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/introduction.md

 As such ACE codes in FireRed/LeafGreen are just carefully written ARM/Thumb machine code[^5].

 Since December 2023, grab/swap ACE has been the mainstream method of accessing ACE on FireRed/LeafGreen with move/attack ACE seen as the outdated method.
-This is because grab/swap ACE is much more accessible, only requiring the copy of FireRed/LeafGreen, whereas move/attack ACE requires the use of a second game (usually Pokémon Emerald, but can also be a second copy of FireRed/LeafGreen) to be able to access this form of ACE.
+This is because grab/swap ACE is much more accessible, only requiring the copy of FireRed/LeafGreen, whereas move/attack ACE requires the use of a second game (usually Pokémon Emerald, but can also be a second copy of FireRed/LeafGreen) to be able to access this form of ACE[^1].
 As such, most of the FireRed/LeafGreen tutorials on this website will be operating under the assumption that you have access to grab/swap ACE, rather than move/attack ACE.

 [^1]: